20 Clam Recipes That Make Quick Weeknight Dinners

 Before you start cooking, learn how to identify the different clams at the seafood market.
-We walk you through seven of the most common varieties: chowder, steamer, cherrystone, littleneck, New Zealand, cockle, razor, and Manila.
+There are seven most common types: chowder, steamer, cherrystone, littleneck, New Zealand, cockle, razor, and Manila.
+The recipes we're sharing make use of a number of these varieties, and you'll want to be sure you're picking up the right kind at the market or seafood store for best results.

 Green Gnocchi with Cockles

-Team store-bought spinach gnocchi with briny cockles for a simple supper that’s elegant enough for company.
+Team store-bought spinach gnocchi with briny cockles for a simple supper that's easy to make but elegant enough to serve to company.

 Steamed Clams and Corn Recipe